We look at how non standard construction can impact your home insurance

 Unsurprisingly, insurance for cob homes can be difficult to find as it is very different to a standard brick and tile property.
 However, cob construction has proved to be very sturdy.
 The oldest recorded building still standing is over 10,000 years old.
 Therefore, we aim to provide competitive quotes for cob construction insurance.

 Clunch is another traditional building material that is made of chalky limestone rock.
-It is not often used in modern buildings.
+It is not often used in modern buildings and is considered a non standard construction.
 There are still some historic homes that are of clutch construction.
 Clunch buildings can be seen to be less durable than those made from standard building materials and for this reason, can be tricky to mortgage.
 We are able to provide cover for Clunch buildings dependent on condition and year of build.

 Bungaroosh construction uses lots of different materials such as whole or broken bricks, cobblestones, flints, small pebbles, sand and pieces of wood.
 This construction type is most common among properties in the south-east, particularly Brighton.
 It was common in these areas from the late 18th to late 19th century.
 One of the drawbacks of Bungaroosh construction is that is it has poor resistance to water.